bkazez/cantatas-static/_columns/texts.md

 # Translations

-Add columns (<code>text_en</code>, <code>text_fr</code>, etc.) for any translations.
+Add columns (**text_en**, **text_fr**, etc.) for any translations.
 Note that translations are highly creative work and thus are copyrighted.
 You must make sure your translation is in the public domain, or get written permission to use it.

 To make it easier to follow on <span class="acronym">VMII</span>, the translation should be have the same line breaks and formatting as the original.